g33klady/TodoApiSample/README.md

 ### Note
 You'll need to provide a header with key "CanAccess" and value "true" to use the API via Postman.
 When using the Swagger specification, select the Authorization button and enter the value "true".

+## Automated Test Samples
+To view some automated tests written in C#, review the branch "Exercise 5".
+To view the above automated tests using RestSharp, review the branch "RestSharp".